praveenscience/slash-z-google-calendar/README.md

+# Slash Z + Google Calendar

+This project works in tandem with [/z](https://github.com/hackclub/slash-z) to let Hack Clubbers schedule Zoom Pro meetings straight from Google Calendar.

+## Local development

-This project is managed using [clasp](https://developers.google.com/apps-script/guides/clasp)
+This project is managed using [clasp](https://developers.google.com/apps-script/guides/clasp).
+You'll want to install it.

 _Caveats_